lrsmith-dev/splunk-app-dupscan/dupscan_app/README.md

 splunk-sdk-python dupscan_app example
 ========================================

-Streaming commands process search results one-by-one and tokenizes each line and looks for duplicate tokens.
+Streaming commands that processes search results one-by-one and tokenizes each line and looks for duplicate tokens.

 This app is a modified verions of an example of Streaming Custom search commands which will returns events with a one new field 'fahrenheit'.